 Vitamin E deficiency can be the result of an underlying condition.
 Many conditions prevent your body from being able to adequately absorb fats, including fat-soluble nutrients like vitamin E.

 - short bowel syndrome

 In some cases, vitamin E deficiency results from a rare genetic condition known as ataxia.
 This condition is neurologically based and affects muscle control and coordination.
-It’s most likely to develop in children between the ages of 5 and 15.
+It’s

 See your doctor if you notice symptoms related to a vitamin E deficiency and have a condition that affects your body’s ability to absorb fat.